Karneades/Defensomania/README.md

   1. Each defender proposes the best activity by passing one activity card, face down, to the attacker.
-     _Alternatively, instead of passing the card face down each defender explains the proposed activity and also include the joker cards._
+     _Alternatively, instead of passing the card face down each defender explains the proposed activity.
+If you want you can also include joker cards._
   1. The attacker shuffles all of the cards and shares all activities to the group.
 The attacker then picks the best activity card and whoever submitted it gets one defend point by getting the scenario card.
-Discuss the decision in respect to technical aspects and how you would implement it in your infrastructure.
+Discuss the decision in respect to technical aspects and how you would implement it in your environment.
      * Prepare: What should you have had implemented to be prepared for that scenario?
      * Detect: How would you have been able to identify the attack?
 How could